← Back to BlogDigital Safety

 5. The Demand: Pay lakhs to "clear your name" or face immediate arrest

 This is 100% fraud.
 No law enforcement agency in India conducts arrests via video call.
+Real police come to your home.

 According to Parliamentary data and Ministry of Home Affairs: